netgroup-polito/verefoo/README.md

 ## Z3 library support

 [Download](https://github.com/Z3Prover/z3/releases) the correct version of Z3 according to your OS and your JVM endianness.
+The recommended Z3 version number is 4.8.8.
 For the correct functioning of the application, you must have the Z3 native library and include it to Java Library Path.
 The most convenient way to do this is add the path that the library to the dynamic linking library path.

 * In Linux is `LD_LIBRARY_PATH`
 * In MacOS is `DYLD_LIBRARY_PATH`